Begawan Guru

 Young students at Begawan Guru collaborating on a creative project, fostering imagination and teamwork.

-The Begawan motto, “Learning by Doing”, can be seen in its progressive education model, which emphasizes active learning in relevant, real-world scenarios.
-The children can often be found outside the classroom, building bamboo structures for an architecture theme, helping Begawan’s farmers transplant seedlings, or learning from local and international experts in fields such as culinary arts, nature conservation, and biomimicry.
+The Begawan motto, Learning by Doing, was embodied in its progressive education model, which emphasised active learning in relevant, real-world contexts.
+Children were often seen outside the classroom: building bamboo structures as part of an architecture theme, assisting Begawan’s farmers in transplanting seedlings, or learning from local and international experts in fields such as culinary arts, conservation, and biomimicry.

 Students actively engaged in a hands-on project, demonstrating the practical application of knowledge at Begawan Guru.